 Document Information Panel (DIP) was a great and important feature, introduced in Office 2010 clients.
-With its help, users could edit the document’s properties in-context:
+With its help, users were able to edit the document’s properties in-context:

-However, it is gone in Office 2016.
+However, this feature is gone in Office 2016.
 You cannot view and edit the document properties in this panel right under the ribbon anymore.

 Autumn season is here, with so many events again: the calendar is full with workshops and conferences again.